trailofbits/cargo-unmaintained/README.md

 **Repositories whose urls change across versions may be incorrectly reported as unmaintained.** `cargo-unmaintained` treats the metadata of the latest version of a package referred to by a project as "ground truth."
 However, this can cause false positives.
 For example, if the latest version of [`regex-automata`] that your project relies on is [0.2.0], `cargo-unmaintained` will report the package is unmaintained, though it is not.

+## Semantic versioning policy

+We reserve the right to change what data is stored in the cache, as well as how that data is stored, and to consider such changes non-breaking.

 ## License

 `cargo-unmaintained` is licensed and distributed under the AGPLv3 license.
 [Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.